MarcelGarus/server/blog/2022-04-15-jupyter-energy.md

+topics = [ "university stuff" ]

+--start--

 # Increasing Awareness of Energy Consumption in Jupyter Notebooks

 [Jupyter Notebooks](https://jupyter.org) are becoming an increasingly popular tool: These Python-based notebooks run in your browser and combine running code with writing explanatory documentation.
 Notebooks have a client-server architecture – even if they run on a powerful machine, you can still write your code on a light endpoint, such as a laptop.